 As a Support Worker for Pulse Community Healthcare you will benefit from:

-- Free mandatory training with full induction and competency sign off
+• Mandatory training provided, with full induction and competency sign off

 The ideal support worker will have:

-- A diploma level 3 in Health and Social Care or equivalent is preferred but not essential
+• A diploma level 3 in Health and Social Care or equivalent (preferred but not essential)

-- UK paid experience in Health and Social Care
+• Previous paid experience in Health and Social Care in the UK

 Pulse Community Healthcare is an employment agency/employment business (as defined by the Conduct of Employment Agencies and Employment Businesses Regulations 2003) and is acting on behalf of its client in relation to this vacancy.